-Similar sentiments can be felt from Cavaliers All-Star big man Jarrett Allen as well.
+Similar sentiments can also be felt from Cavaliers All-Star big man Jarrett Allen.

 “It’s been really fun, actually,” said Allen to Right Down Euclid.
 “I got to go to the local Children’s Hospital yesterday and I got to see some of the kids in the pediatric unit.
 You know, my five-minute visit changed the world for them.
 They were down and they saw us and they were like, ‘Oh my goodness!
 It’s a real live basketball player!’